sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 ## Key Processes
 - Catalog hierarchy/search: build tree from `category`, attach products; search by name/SKU.
-- Spec search: root/product category discovery, facet construction from custom fields, filtered product list.
+- Spec search: root/product category discovery, facet construction from custom fields, filtered product list; results table renders Series Image (from series metadata key `series_product_image`, when present) before SKU, then Series/SKU/Category plus dynamic attribute columns only (raw IDs like `seriesId`/`categoryId` stay hidden).
+A “PDF Download” column surfaces either the latest Typst-generated PDF when Typst templating is enabled for the series, or the `series_product_spec` metadata file when Typst is disabled.
 - Template compilation: fetch series metadata + products, substitute into LaTeX/Typst, compile via external binary, expose PDF URL; Typst data header sanitizes associative keys to Typst-safe identifiers (non-alphanumeric replaced with `_`, leading digits prefixed) and deduplicates collisions to prevent invalid variable names.
 - Global Typst variable palette: the Variables List renders each global key as a badge that inserts `{{typst_safe_key}}` at the caret in the editor; compile replaces these placeholders with the stored `globals` values (with asset paths staged into the Typst build dir).
 - Series Typst variable palette: metadata badges insert `{{key}}` placeholders, and product attribute badges are grouped under a parent `products` wrapper; clicking the wrapper inserts a products loop scaffold, while individual custom-field badges insert `product.attributes.<key>` tokens (plus `product.sku` and `product.name` badges).
 Compile still replaces `{{key}}` placeholders for convenience and exposes the full `data` object (including `products`) for loop-based Typst code.